-Cable Factory is the largest cultural centre in Finland, situated in Helsinki’s Ruoholahti district.
-It is a rugged factory environment spanning five hectares with lots to do, see and experience for everybody interested in culture.
+Cable Factory is one of the largest cultural centres in Finland, situated in Helsinki’s Ruoholahti district.
+It is a rugged factory environment spanning over five hectares with lots to do, see and experience for everybody interested in culture.

 Cable Factory was the biggest building in Finland when it was completed in 1954.
 Initially it was a production site for marine cables.
 Later on, Finland’s first supercomputer was located here.
 Nokia’s mobile phone development work also started at Cable Factory.
 When manufacturing and data communications activities ended in the late 1980s, cultural practitioners, armed with their brushes, instruments and creative ideas, took over the Cable Factory’s abandoned corridors.